apache/sling-maven-enforcer-rules/README.md

 ## Rules

-### Require Transitive Provided Dependencies in Runtime Classpath
+### Require Provided Dependencies in Runtime Classpath

-Checks that the runtime classpath (e.g. used by Maven Plugins via the [Plugin Classloader](https://maven.apache.org/guides/mini/guide-maven-classloading.html#3-plugin-classloaders) or by the [Appassembler Maven Plugin's `assemble` goal](http://www.mojohaus.org/appassembler/appassembler-maven-plugin/assemble-mojo.html)) contains all transitive [provided dependencies](https://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html#Dependency_Scope).
+Checks that the runtime classpath (e.g. used by Maven Plugins via the [Plugin Classloader](https://maven.apache.org/guides/mini/guide-maven-classloading.html#3-plugin-classloaders) or by the [Appassembler Maven Plugin's `assemble` goal](http://www.mojohaus.org/appassembler/appassembler-maven-plugin/assemble-mojo.html)) contains all [provided dependencies](https://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html#Dependency_Scope) both direct and transitive ones.

 As those are not transitively inherited they need to be declared explicitly in the pom.xml of the using Maven project.